 How To Use OneDrive: A Guide To Microsoft’s Cloud Storage Service

-Onedrive is the kind of tool that, once you start using it, it makes backups easier without much intervention.
-The app is an easy way to make your files accessible on any Windows device, both as a way to send data between devices and back up these files in case you lose them on your local system.
+Onedrive is the kind of tool that, once you start using it, backups become easier without much intervention.
+The app is an easy way to make your files accessible on any Windows device, both as a way to send data between devices and back up these files just in case you lose them on your local system.

-You can take a picture on your phone one minute, and open it on your tablet the next to edit, then access it on your computer to publish it online.
-Also, you can continuously and instantaneously share files with friends so they can work on the same project as you.
+You can take a picture on your phone one minute, open it on your tablet the next to edit it, and then access it on your computer to publish it online.
+You can also continuously and instantaneously share files with friends so they can work on the same project as you.
 You can even view previous versions of your precious data.
 It’s an invaluable tool.

 However, to get the most from it, it’s best to properly install OneDrive on your PC, smartphone, and tablet, so you can always find your files quickly and easily.
 To learn how to do this and much more, just read on.

-Setting Up and Using OneDrive on Your Windows 10 PC
+Setting Up and Using OneDrive on Windows 10

 Step #1: Register or Log In to OneDrive